The Public Relations BlogDigital PRInbound CommunicationsIceberg Publishing: The Cool Way to Grow Traffic and Conversions

 Thank-You Landing Pages

-Every web page needs a landing page that says thank you.
-Most brands need several different thank-you landing pages.
+Every web page needs a thank-you landing page, and most brands need several different thank-you landing pages.

 When you could use thank-you landing pages: